okpalan/project-ideas/BREAK_A_CRYPTO_ALGORITHM.md

 # <u>BREAK A OUTDATED CRYPTOGRPAHIC ALGORITHM</u>

-1) Create A Collision of Cryptographic Hash Function
+1) Create A Collision for a Cryptographic Hash Function such as SHA256